kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 1. Local settings
 1. Combination settings

 Skipping "Combination settings" gives us 89 settings.
 11 of them are synonyms, leaving us 78 settings.
-I've counted 34 settings that are either "not relevant to the modern world" or seem to be not relevant to software terminal emulators.
+I've counted 34 settings that are "not relevant to the modern world" or seem to be not relevant to software terminal emulators.
 This leaves us 44 options to discuss.
 I've organized these 44 options into 7 groups based on features they control.

 ### Outdated features

 * flow control and parity check

   These features make sense only for physical serial transmission lines.
-Serial ports are still in use, for example in embedded software engineering and embedded devices might implement flow control.
+Serial ports are still in use, for example, in embedded software engineering and embedded devices might implement flow control.
 But it's not relevant for pseudo terminals.
 I didn't check all the features, but many of them simply do nothing in the case of a pseudo-terminal.

   The only relevant feature from "Control settings" is the `hup` setting (send a hangup signal when the last process closes the tty).